status-im/swarms/ideas/146-status-go-sdk/Milestone1_BasicSDK.md

-## Milestone 1: Basic SDK
+## Milestone 1: Status messaging basic interaction

-// TODO its still not clear how username works on the new protocol, it may change the methods using it, as it's not used atm.
+** * TODO its still not clear how username works on the new protocol, it may change the methods using it, as it's not used atm. **

 ###  Setup a new connection